Four people seated on a stage

 Our second event was held in August 2025 at Chicago’s Zhou B Art Center, founded by Chinese immigrants.
 It featured weaver Kira Dominguez Hultgren, who used patterns from a variety of sources to challenge understandings of race and ethnicity, and of world building and world belonging.

 We began in May 2025 at the Asheville Art Museum, aiding its Hurricane Helene recovery effort.
-This event will focus on the sub-question of “How do we see ourselves in each other?”
+This event focused on the sub-question of “How Do We See Ourselves in Each Other?”
 The featured artwork, by Pedro Lasch, involves a black mirror that allows viewers to see themselves in images of Mexica and European art.